Vicky-E/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword finds a specific word
-15-countthatword counts number of lines a word appears in 16-whatsnext prints 3 lines after matching word
+15-countthatword counts number of lines a word appears in 16-whatsnext prints 3 lines after matching word 17-hidethisword prints only lines that do not match